Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 Daughters of the Utah Pioneers Museum and Temple

-The Church of Jesus Christ of Latter Day Saints Temple
+6. The Church of Jesus Christ of Latter-Day Saints Temple

 We love stopping by and seeing the beautiful temples around the world.
-This temple was were my brother was married.
+This temple was where my brother was married.
 It is very beautiful.

 Admission and Hours